subvertnormality/mosaic/README.md

 #### Stock devices

-TODO
+Mosaic includes a range of stock devices that you can integrate into your setup, but first, they need to be configured to appear in the device selector.
+Here’s how to set this up using [maiden](https://monome.org/docs/norns/maiden/), the web-based editor for Norns:

+1. Access Configuration Files: Open Maiden and navigate to the directory path `code > mosaic > lib > config`.
+Here, you will find the stock device configuration files.
+2. Create a New Configuration Folder: Next, go to the directory dust > mosaic.
+In this location, create a new folder named config.
+3. Copy Configuration Files: Copy the device configuration files that you wish to use from `code > mosaic > lib > config` into the `dust > mosaic > config` folder you just created.
+4. Once these steps are completed, Mosaic will automatically load the device configurations you've selected, and they will be available in the device picker on the channel page.

+This setup ensures that you can easily access and use your preferred stock devices within Mosaic.

 #### Custom devices

+Once you've copied the stock device configuration files into the `dust > mosaic > config` folder, you can also personalize these configurations to better suit your setup.
+This is particularly useful for setting common defaults like the MIDI output device.

-Tailor Mosaic to fit your studio setup by configuring it for your specific devices.
-If your device is not included in the standard configuration, create a .json file named after your device.
+You can customize Mosaic to perfectly align with your studio setup by configuring it to work seamlessly with your specific devices.
+If your device is not included in the standard configuration, create a .json file named after your device in the `dust > mosaic > config` folder.
 Populate this file using a [device config template](#device-config-template) that matches your device’s MIDI specifications.

 #### Mods and software devices